Proper Standing Desk and Treadmill Posture – A Complete Guide

 Strengthening Core & Back Muscles for Better Posture

-- Planks: Strengthen core muscles
+- Planks: Develop the core muscle strength

 - Bridges: Improve lower back support